- Name: Helen Patricia Sharman

 - Time in space: 7 days, 21 hours, 13 minutes

 Teachers!
-Use our 'Literacy: Biographies Unit' lessons to support your pupils to write a biography of Helen Sharman
+Use our 'Literacy: Biographies Unit' lessons.
+Your class will write a biography of Helen Sharman.